 The pay-as-you-go billing method allows you to pay for resources after they are used.
-You pay only for the Function Compute resources that you use.
-You do not need to purchase resources in advance.
-This topic describes the resources that support the pay-as-you-go billing method and the settlement rules.
+With this method, you only pay for the Function Compute resources that you use and do not need to purchase resources in advance.
+This topic describes the resources that support the pay-as-you-go billing method and the associated rules.

 Prices